-Public Space Protection Orders (PSPO) Dog Control Consultation
+Public Spaces Protection Orders (PSPOs) - Dog Control Consultation

-Notice is given that Mid Sussex District Council (the Council) in exercising their power under the Anti-social Behaviour Crime and Policing Act 2014 Sections 59-79 propose to make PSPOs.
+Notice is given that Mid Sussex District Council (the Council) in exercising their power under the Anti-Social Behaviour, Crime and Policing Act 2014 (Sections 59-74) propose to extend PSPOs.

-New sites the Council now own will also be designated under the PSPOs.
-Extra sites have been designated for maximum number of dogs following the previous trial at Bedelands Nature Reserve.
-These sites include some of our nature reserves and several larger recreation grounds.
-All site designations can be seen in Schedule 1 – Dog Fouling, Schedule 2 – Dog Exclusion, Schedule 3 – Dogs on lead by direction, Schedule 4 – Maximum number of dogs.
+Site designations for each of the PSPOS can be seen in Schedule 1 – Dog Fouling, Schedule 2 – Dog Exclusion, Schedule 3 – Dogs on lead by direction, Schedule 4 – Maximum number of dogs.

-As part of the introduction of the PSPOs we are seeking your views and the Council wishes to hear from people from within the District on the proposed draft PSPOs.
+As part of the extension of the PSPOs the Council is seeking its residents’ views and wishes to hear from people from within the District, and those who visit it, on the proposed extension of the PSPOs.

 The PSPOs will cover: